annebrown/stga/README.md

 # Save the Grove, Again

-File: `@@/README.md`

 ## Description

-Source Code for "Save the Grove, Again" Website
+Source Code for [Save the Grove, Again](https://www.savethegroveagain.com) Website

 ## Purpose

-Local Community, Greenspace Initiative, for Gillies Grove in Arnprior, ON
+Local community effort to prevent the destruction of the treasured greenspace known as the Gillies Grove, Arnprior, ON.

 ## Links